 Arrivals & Orientation

-The Dean of Students’ Office offers a Meet and Greet Service from Heathrow and Norwich airports on the University’s designated Arrival days.
-We strongly advise all student minors to use the airport pick up service, unless satisfactory alternative arrangements have been made and agreed by both the parents and DOS.
+The Student Support Service (STS) offers a Meet and Greet Service from Heathrow and Norwich airports on the University’s designated Arrival days.
+We strongly advise all student minors to use the airport pick up service, unless satisfactory alternative arrangements have been made and agreed by both the parents and STS.
 During the Arrival days, students are met at the University by a member of staff or student ambassador who records their safe arrival and helps to settle them into accommodation.
 The International Students Advisory Team will contact those students who are due to arrive outside of these dates to ensure that they receive the same level of support.
 A 3-day Orientation programme and welcome reception is organised for all new international students before the beginning of their first semester.